SSH- Port 22

 ssh -L 8080:10.10.10.5:80 root@192.168.1.10

-This command forwards your local port 8080 to port 80 on the internal machine with IP 10.10.10.5.
-After this, you can access the internal server by going to http://localhost:8080 in your browser.
+This command forwards your local port `8080` to `port 80` on the internal machine with IP `10.10.10.5`.
+After this, you can access the internal server by going to `http://localhost:8080` in your browser.

-2. SSH Remote Port Forwarding: This method allows you to expose a port from your local machine to the target network.
-Itโ€™s useful for reverse shell setups.
+2. **SSH Remote Port Forwarding:** This method allows you to expose a port from your local machine to the target network.
+It’s useful for reverse shell setups.

 **Command:**